Find Affordable College Courses

 $11,583 Average Tuition & Fees

 With a ranking of #8, John A Gupton College did quite well on this year’s best value schools for funeral and mortuary science students.
-Located in the city of Nashville, John A Gupton College is a private not-for-profit college with a small student population.
+Located in the city of Nashville, John A Gupton College is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at John A Gupton College are $11,583 a year.
 While working on their degree, mortuary science majors at John A Gupton College accumulate an average of around $12,550 in student debt.